How to Request Time Extensions in Construction Contracts

 - Notice of specific issue causing delays

-- List of activities from project schedule being affected by the delay issue
+- List of activities from the project schedule that are affected by the delay

 - Exact amount of time being requested, specifying working days or calendar days